mrzacsmith/pt31-api2-guided-starter/README.md

 ## Starter Code

-The [Starter Code](https://github.com/LambdaSchool/webapi-ii-guided) for this project is configured to run the server by typing `yarn server` or `npm run server`.
+The [Starter Code](https://github.com/LambdaSchool/webapi-ii-guided) for this project is configured to run the server by typing `npm run server`.
 The server will restart automatically on changes.

 Data for the API will be stored in a database and will persist across server restarts.